khanazam/VHDLV_video_blend_module/README.md

 # Solution
 Text here

-#### Step 1
+**Step 1: Set-up Image A and Image B in Rom**
-- [ ] Create coe file fro Image A and Image B
+- [ ] Create coe file for Image A and Image B
 - [ ] Transfer both Images in ROM

+**Step 2: Transfer A and Image B into Ram into required location**
-- [ ] Read data from of Image A Transfer into Ram on location 120000
+- [ ] Read data from of Image A Transfer into Ram on location 0x00012000
-- [ ] Read data from of Image B Transfer into Ram on location 5D000
+- [ ] Read data from of Image B Transfer into Ram on location 0x0005D000

--
+**Step 3: Render Image C**
+- [ ] Transfer Image A data on Ram on location 0x000A8000 Starting from (0,0) end at (319,239)
+- [ ] Transfer Image B data on Ram on location 0x000A8000 Starting from (X,X) end at (319, 239)